 Overnight in Ogden

-Fuel up with an organic, locally-sourced whole foods breakfast on Ogden’s charming Historic 25th Street at Good Life Cafe and hydrate with a wellness shot, fresh-squeezed juice or kombucha on draft.
+Fuel up with a notoriously fabulous, freshly-made breakfast on Ogden’s charming Historic 25th Street at Bickering Sisters.
 And then, take a leisurely stroll along the Ogden River Parkway Trail.
 Or, if you’re more ambitious, head up Ogden Canyon for a bike ride on Pineview Loop Pathway or explore the emerald green waters of Causey Reservoir on kayak or paddleboard.
 Rentals are available at the mouth of the canyon at Level 9 Sports.

 This 1,500 foot earthwork sculpture made of black basalt rocks, winding counterclockwise from the shore of into the Great Salt Lake, is an experience well worth the 1 ½ hour trek from Ogden.
 All the senses are awakened in this wondrous healing space: salted earth beneath your feet (be sure to wear waterproof shoes), reddish to cotton candy-pink waters, sounds of shorebirds and the ocean-like air.